Divyanshu960/AugmaFlix/README.md

 ## Contibutions:-

-Any changes or advancements are appriciated.
+Any changes or advancements are appreciated.
 Thank you.